cogniti0n/cogniti0n.github.io/_posts/2025-07-23-montecarlo.md

 ## Markov-Chain Monte Carlo

-We want to randomly sample from a given probability distribution $p$, which is a difficult task.
-To perform this, we think of a *Markov process* $x_t$.
+The goal of MCMC is to randomly sample from a given probability distribution $p$, which is a difficult task.
+To perform this, we construct a Markov process $x_t$ that follows $p$.

 $$
 p(x_t|x_{t-1},\dots,x_1)=p(x_t|x_{t-1})